 - We share the successes of the project through presentations at conferences, publications in journals, and publications on the PC website.

 PC will continue working with state and parish entities to coordinate efforts within the watershed.
-The ultimate goal is to reduce fecal pollution in the waterbodies to meet the Clean Water Act’s “swimmable” criteria and get all Basin waterbodies removed from EPA’s Impaired Waterbodies List.
+The ultimate goal is to reduce fecal pollution in the waterbodies to meet the Clean Water Act’s “swimmable” criteria and get all Basin waterbodies removed from EPA's Impaired Waterbody List for Louisiana.